-If you have an STI or STD, you may be embarrassed or nervous at the prospect of talking to your partner about it.
+If you have an STI or STD, you may be embarrassed or nervous about talking to your partner about it.
 But if you’re going to have a healthy sex life—and healthy relationship in general—it’s important to be upfront and honest about what you’re dealing with.
-As you prepare to disclose your STD to your partner, keep these tips in mind for an open and positive conversation.
+As you prepare to disclose your STD to your partner, consider these tips for an open and positive conversation!

-It’s best to tell your partner about your STD before you start having sex, so they can make an informed decision about taking the next step.
-Try to choose a non-sexual moment when you’re both feeling positive to broach the subject.
+Once you have sought a healthcare professional and confirmed you have an STD, it is time to tell your partner.
+It’s best to tell your partner about your STD before you start having sex so that they can make an informed decision about the next step.
+Try to choose a non-sexual moment to broach the subject when you both feel positive.
 If possible, have this conversation in person, somewhere you feel safe and comfortable.

-There’s no need to make excuses or apologies when you disclose an STD to your partner.
-You have nothing to be ashamed of and don’t owe them a lengthy explanation about how you got it, if you don’t want to provide one.
-Simply give them the facts and try to remain empathetic to how they might be feeling.
+There’s no need to make excuses or apologize when disclosing an STD to your partner.
+You have nothing to be ashamed of and don’t owe them a lengthy explanation about how you got it if you don’t want to provide one.
+Give them the facts and try to remain empathetic to how they might be feeling.
 Encourage them to ask questions and voice any concerns.

 You likely needed some time and space to process the news of your STD when you found out, so keep in mind your partner might need the same.
-Although they may be scared or surprised at first, that doesn’t mean they will react negatively once they adjust to the idea.
-Let them know you want to make the relationship work, but don’t pressure them to be ready to discuss it right away.
+Although they may be scared or surprised initially, that doesn’t mean they will react negatively once they adjust to the idea.
+Let them know you are there for them to provide support and resources, but don’t pressure them to be ready to discuss it immediately.

-At South Avenue Women’s Services, we provide confidential STD/STI testing to women throughout Rochester and all of Western NY.
-Our professionals perform testing for a wide range of diseases and infections, as well as provide the compassionate treatment you need if something comes back positive.
+South Avenue Women’s Services provides confidential STD/STI testing to women throughout Rochester and Western NY.
+Our professionals perform testing for various diseases and infections and provide the compassionate treatment you need if something comes back positive.